Salamanca, Guanajuato: Industry

 The petrochemical industry is the primary one in the city, giving rise to numerous companies and bus transport services available for employees.
 The strategy was to boost the creation and development of the so-called "industrial corridor" of the Bajio.

 The largest Pemex refinery in Mexico is located in Salamanca, and it is the 11th largest crude oil refinery in the world.

 Also noteworthy is CFE Thermoelectric, a source of significant employment in the municipality.

-In Feb 2014, Mazda opened its North American plant outside of Salamanca.
+In February 2014, Mazda opened its North American plant outside of Salamanca.
 At full production, the plant is expected to produce up to 240,000 vehicles per year and employ over 4,600 workers.
 About 30 percent of the vehicles sold in the United States will be sourced from this factory.

 Communications

 Road links

-It is possible to get to Salamanca by Mexican Federal Highway 45, which links the cities of Querétaro, Celaya, Irapuato, Silao and León; as well as Mexico City through Mexican Federal Highway 57.
-Also Mexican Federal Highway 43 links south to Morelia and Lazaro Cardenas.
+It is possible to get to Salamanca by Federal Highway 45, which links the cities of Querétaro, Celaya, Irapuato, Silao and León; as well as Mexico City through Federal Highway 57.
+Federal Highway 43 also provides links south to the cities of Morelia and Lázaro Cárdenas in Michoacán.